 - Standardized test scores (GMAT, GRE) are not required to apply to a graduate management certificate program.

 - International applicants who are not in a graduate program at NC State must take the TOEFL or IELTS unless they qualify for a waiver.
 Email firstname.lastname@example.org for details.

 - Students must achieve a grade of B- or better (a cumulative 3.0 GPA) to earn academic credit toward the certificate.

 - No transfer credits or course substitutions are accepted for this program.

-- Students must complete certification courses within three years of starting the program to count toward the certificate requirements.
+- Students must complete certification courses within four years of starting the program to count toward the certificate requirements.